 1991: The company recognized the need to establish a bridge division and it sought the help of a long time friend, Richard Horne, to bid and win a highway project that included three bridges over the C-111 canal in Broward County.
 The company also sought the help of another long time friend and Mechanical Engineer, Hector Diaz, who became the Equipment Maintenance Superintendent.

-1994: Rogelio “Chico” de Cardenas joined the company as Trucking Foremen and is currently the company’s go-to foreman and equipment operator for special projects.
+1994: Rogelio “Chico” de Cardenas joined the company as Trucking Foremen and served as the company’s go-to foreman and equipment operator for special projects for over 20 years.

 1995: AJ de Moya begins full time employment after having worked during the summers, mostly in the field, since the company started its first job in 1987.
 AJ begins as an Assistant Estimator and Project Manager assisting Armando and learning the business from the management side.
 Will Homer is also brought on board to learn the bridge business from the bottom up, and develops into a Bridge Superintendent and Lift Crane Manager.